KaneCohen/laravel-validation/README.md

 Then run `cimposer install` or `composer update` to download it and autoload.

 Once package is installed you need to register it as a service provider.
 Find `app.php` file in your `app/config` deirectory.
-Firs, since this package extends default Validation, you need to comment out or remove this line from `providers` array: `'Illuminate\Validation\ValidationServiceProvider',` which loads default Laravel Validation class.
+First, since this package extends default Validation, you need to comment out or remove this line from `providers` array: `'Illuminate\Validation\ValidationServiceProvider',` which loads default Laravel Validation class.

 Now, in the same `providers` array you need to add new package: